 Bill Kelly, a JFK researcher, enlisted Primeau Forensics, a Michigan audio engineering firm, to produce a cleaned-up version of the tape.

 Kelly’s presentation about the Air Force One tapes at the recent trailblazing JFK conference at Duquesne University convinced me of its importance.

-I write about the significance of the Air Force One tapes in piece published in the Oct.
+I wrote about the significance of the Air Force One tapes in piece published in the Oct.
 27, 2013, print edition of the Dallas Morning News.

-The Detroit Free Press, USA Today, and CNN also covered the story of the tapes.
+The Detroit Free Press, USA Today, and CNN picked up on the story of the tapes.